Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-03-initial-security.md

 CentOS might require you to run `passwd someusername` to set a password on the new user.

-> Don't [confused the `adduser` command with the `useradd` command](http://askubuntu.com/questions/345974/what-is-the-difference-between-adduser-and-useradd).
+> Don't [confuse the `adduser` command with the `useradd` command](http://askubuntu.com/questions/345974/what-is-the-difference-between-adduser-and-useradd).
 Using `adduser` takes care of some work that we'd have to do manually otherwise.
 You can leave the other questions empty or add in their information (full name, room number, and other somewhat useless information).

 Next, we need to make this new user (`someusername`) a sudo user.
 This means allowing the user to use "sudo", to run commands as root.
 How you do this changes per operating system.
 On Ubuntu, you can simply add the user to the "sudo" group.
 (If you need a refresher on what groups are, see the past edition [Permissions and User Management](http://serversforhackers.com/editions/2014/05/06/permissions-users/)).